GiselaSolis/Sticky-Notes/README.md

 <br>

 ## Description
 This is a simple Sticky Notes app that allows you to create and organize virtual sticky notes.
-It provides a user-friendly interface for adding, editing, and deleting notes, helping you stay organized and keep track of important information.
+It provides a responsive user-friendly interface for adding, editing, and deleting notes 🌟

 <br>
+#Features
+    - Create new sticky notes with custom titles and content.
+    - Delete unwanted sticky notes.
+    - Responsive design for a seamless experience across different devices.
+    - Local storage support to persist your notes even if you close the app.
 <br>

 ## Technologies